 In order to go through the Cherry Creek Early Access Process, students must currently reside within the district.
 Early Access is available for the student's neighborhood school only.

-Parents will receive written notification as to whether or not the child meets all of the criteria for Early Access.
+Parents/Guardians will meet with the Early Access Assessment Team to discuss assessment data and final determination.
+At this time you will receive written notification as to whether or not the child meets all of the criteria for Early Access.